 What does Malachi 2:16 mean when God says, “I hate divorce”?Question: "What does Malachi 2:16 mean when God says, ‘I hate divorce’?"

 Answer: In Malachi 2:16 we read, “‘I hate divorce,’ says the LORD God of Israel.”
-In our society, where the divorce rate is near 50 percent, this wording jars us.
+In our society, where the divorce rate is particularly high, this wording jars us.
 We have become so used to divorce that the prophet’s condemnation of it seems overly strong.
 Yet this is God’s Word: He hates divorce.

 Though the Mosaic Law sometimes allowed for divorce (Deuteronomy 24:1-4) and Ezra once commanded the post-exilic Jews to break off their ungodly marriages to pagan wives (Ezra 10:10-11), Malachi makes it clear that God objects to divorce.